sbaio/SportShooting2/README.md

 We receive the most important information about the drone in the callback flightController:didUpdateSystemState: in FrontVC.
 There we update drone GPS position, aircraft speed, GPS signal strength, drone yaw.

+# Workflow of the app: normal use

+After opening the app, it will start trying to connect to the drone.
+We should first choose the circuit we plan to drive and being filmed on.
+After selecting the circuit, we can click on takeoff button and confirm to start the takeoff mission, which is a normal takeoff plus a go up to 10 m.

 # Things tried - random ideas

 - The follow me functionality in the SDK (DJIFollowMeMission) is working perfectly but not adapted to the very dynamic SportShooting use case.
 The maximum speed is limited to 10m/s and the turns are thus very smooth.